portsbuild/portsbuild/README.md

 ### Copyrights (more to be added)
-Portions of this file include references from third-party authors and companies not affiliated with Sarotech or the PortsBuild project.
+Portions of this file include references from third-party authors and companies not affiliated with the author or the PortsBuild project.
 * DirectAdmin Copyright (C) 2003-2011 JBMC Software, St Albert, AB, Canada: http://www.directadmin.com
 * SpamBlockerTechnology is a Trademark of NoBaloney Internet Services: http://www.nobaloney.net